paramsiddharth/web-cart/README.md

 # Food Shop
-An working e-commerce website build using Express and React, styled using Material-UI and Bootstrap.
+A working e-commerce website build using Express and React, styled using Material-UI and Bootstrap.

 The application is live here: http://paramsiddharth.github.io/web-cart